strmlineapp-ux/agileflow/src/docs/data-documentation.md

 | `icon: string` | **Internal.** The Google Symbol name for the icon associated with the group. |
 | `color: string` | **Internal.** The hex color code for the icon's badge. |
 | `groupAdmins?: string[]` | **Internal.** An array of `userId`s for users who can add or remove members from this specific `AdminGroup`.
 This allows for delegated administration without granting full system-wide permissions. |

+#### Clarifying the Roles: Admin Group vs. Group Admin

+It is critical to understand the distinction between being a *member* of an Admin Group and being a *Group Admin*.

+*   **Admin Group Member**: This is about what a user can **do**.
+Being a member of an Admin Group (e.g., "Service Delivery") grants a user powerful, wide-ranging permissions.
+If that group has access to the "Service Delivery" page, that user can manage **all Teams and Calendars** on that page.
+*   **Group Admin**: This is about who a user can **manage**.
+Being a `groupAdmin` for a specific Admin Group gives a user the meta-permission to add or remove other users from that group itself.
+For example, a system admin could make a user a `groupAdmin` of "Service Delivery", and that user could then grant "Service Delivery" permissions to other people without needing full system admin rights.

 ## Team Entity
 **Firestore Collection**: `/teams/{teamId}`